DominikN/ros2_docker_examples/README.md

 This repo shows different ways to deal with ROS 2 node interconnectivity depending whether you:

 - use them on a single machine or on multiple machines
-- using with or without docker
+- use with or without docker
-- connecting over LAN or WAN
+- connect ROS 2 Nodes over LAN or WAN

 ## [Eg. 0] Run without Docker